On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Introduction

-To the best of our knowledge, this constitutes the first study incorporating modern deep learning-based time-series forecasting methods into multistage stochastic programming framework.
-More specifically, we make use of a recent deep-learning based method that is specifically designed to provide high-accuracy probabilistic forecasts, in arguably the most relevant context, as a sampling tool in the (multistage) stochastic optimization.
+To the best of our knowledge, this is the first study incorporating modern deep learning-based time-series forecasting methods into multistage stochastic programming framework.
+Specifically, we make use of a recent deep-learning based method that is specifically designed to provide high-accuracy probabilistic forecasts, in arguably the most relevant context, as a sampling tool in the (multistage) stochastic optimization.
 Also, we illustrate its benefits in a practical setting, considering a very common application of multistage stochastic programming in supply chain management, and using real demand datasets.
-As such, our study contributes to bridging the gap between the forecasting field and operations research.
+As such, our study contributes to bridging the gap between machine learning and operations research.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:litReview}, we review the relevant literature about MSP solution methods and time-series forecasting in the realm of stochastic programming.
 In Section \ref{sec:MSP}, we provide an overview of MSPs, where the necessary notation for the rest of the paper is also introduced.
 We present the considered policies for MSPs and the rolling-horizon framework in Section \ref{sec:Policies}, and the forecasting processes for scenario generation in Section \ref{sec:forecasting}.
 We describe our computational study setup in Section \ref{sec:evaluation}, and report our numerical results in Section \ref{sec:experiments}.
 Finally, we summarize our findings and conclude the paper in Section \ref{sec:conclusions}.